Djgf516/Paint-for-Miniatures-Search-Engine/README.md

 Class PaintSearchBar{
-  void initialize();      //Load the database and the classes void addPaintInfo       // Add a indvidual Paint Value (For testing only) void addListRelatedColors  // Add an indvidual Paint List of related colors (for testing only ) void startSearch       // Start the search Bar Search paintName      // Show the Matches Color Class Search brandName      //Show 25 values of the Paint Info with that brand name Search Color          //Show 25 values of the Paint Info with that exact color name Search hexdecimal      //Show 25 values of the Paint Info with a partial or complete match of that hexidecimal Click paint name      // Show the Matches Color Class
+  void initialize();      //Load the database and the classes void addPaintInfo       // Add a indvidual models.InfoPaint Value (For testing only) void addListRelatedColors  // Add an indvidual models.InfoPaint List of related colors (for testing only ) void startSearch       // Start the search Bar Search paintName      // Show the Matches Color Class Search brandName      //Show 25 values of the models.InfoPaint Info with that brand name Search Color          //Show 25 values of the models.InfoPaint Info with that exact color name Search hexdecimal      //Show 25 values of the models.InfoPaint Info with a partial or complete match of that hexidecimal Click paint name      // Show the Matches Color Class

 }